GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
+> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
 >
-> ~ *Donald Knuth*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts